 Most housing providers, including assisted housing providers, are covered by Title VIII (the Fair Housing Act).
 The Fair Housing Act focuses on equality or equal treatment regarding a person’s language.

-The video below explains the obligations housing providers have to limited English proficient persons.
+The video below explains the obligations all housing providers have to limited English proficient persons.

 “Everyone who applies for or lives in HUD-assisted housing should be able to access critical information about that housing, such as the application process, the terms of their lease, and the apartment building’s rules.
 Language must not be a barrier to accessing affordable housing.
 Under fair housing laws, affordable housing providers have an obligation to make important information available to all applicants and tenants, including people whose primary language is not English.”